MoonPoet/xaprb-src/content/blog/story-hugo-blog-theme.md

 ![Story integrates RemarkJS for beautiful, simple Markdown slideshows.](/media/2018/09/story-theme-4.png)

-I have a long list of enhancements I'd like to make, and contributions are welcomed on the GitHub repository.
+I have a long list of enhancements I'd like to make as time permits, and contributions are welcomed on the GitHub repository.